Francesco Marmaggi: Biography

 Marmaggi was born in Rome at a time when the Kingdom of Italy was just coming into being.
 He was educated at the Pontifical Roman Seminary in the city, earning a doctorates in Philosophy and Theology.

 Marmaggi was ordained in Rome, on 14 April 1900, and afterwards worked in pastoral care in the Diocese of Rome, as well as being a faculty member of the Pontifical Roman Athenaeum Sant'Apollinare, and an official in the Apostolic Penitentiary until 1904.
 He was created Privy Chamberlain of Pope Pius X on 15 November 1907, and reappointed on 7 September 1914.
 Marmaggi was raised to the level of Domestic Prelate on 2 June 1915.

 Pope Benedict XV appointed him Titular Archbishop of Hadrianopolis in Haemimonto and first Nuncio to the Kingdom of Romania on 1 September 1920.
 The appointment followed a long period of negotiations between Romania and the Papacy and was replicated by the appointment of Dimitrie Pennescu as first Ambassador of Romania to the Holy See.
 He was consecrated on 26 September by Pietro Gasparri, Cardinal Secretary of State.
 Marmaggi represented the Pope at the 1922 coronation of Ferdinand I as King of Greater Romania, a ceremony which took place in Alba Iulia.

-Marmaggi was named extraordinary envoy to Turkey after the Greco-Turkish War, part of Pope Pius XI's decision to upgrade the papacy's diplomatic relations, which had outlined in the encyclical Pacem, Dei Munus Pulcherrimum, breaking with the tradition of ceding to Franch the role of protector for Middle Eastern Catholics.
+Marmaggi was named extraordinary envoy to Turkey after the Greco-Turkish War, part of Pope Pius XI's decision to upgrade the papacy's diplomatic relations, which had outlined in the encyclical Pacem Dei Munus Pulcherrimum, breaking with the tradition of ceding to France the role of protector for Middle Eastern Catholics.
 At the same time, Pope Pius also sent Celso Costantini to establish contacts with the Beiyang Government in China.

 Marmaggi was made the second Nuncio to Czechoslovakia in 1923.
-Five years later, he was recalled to Rome as a sign of protest as a result of several disagreements on both sides, sparked by the Czechoslovak decision to continue celebrating the local festival Den upálení mistra Jana Husa, which honored the 15th-century thinker Jan Hus, who influenced Protestant dogma and was burned at the stake as a heretic.
+Two years later, he was recalled to Rome as a sign of protest as a result of several disagreements on both sides, sparked by the Czechoslovak decision to continue celebrating the local festival Den upálení mistra Jana Husa, which honored the 15th-century thinker Jan Hus, who influenced Protestant dogma and was burned at the stake as a heretic.
+The underlying problem was the fact that hundreds of Catholic places of worship had been seized by the government and assigned to the new Czechoslovak Hussite Church with an openly anti-Catholic purpose.